 This blog is about a garden located in Melbourne, Australia, where summer heat and long periods without rain can make gardening a challenge.
 It is the gateway to a series of blogs showing you how to deal with these conditions__________________________________John Ashworth 22/04/2017.

-I make two 15 litre batches of aerated compost tea every month and spray the brew on the foliage of my garden plants.
+I make two 15 litre batches of aerated compost tea regularly and spray the brew on the foliage of my garden plants.
 I

 do this to boost the community of beneficial microbes on the leaves

 which helps increase uptake of nitrogen from the atmosphere and provides a protective barrier against airborne plant pathogens.

 The brewing process is about growing beneficial microbes extracted from a small quantity of freshly made compost and fed with small amounts of seaweed and fish extract.
 These microbes grow rapidly during the 24 hour aeration process, and the tea is alive with them when its finished.

 brewer is made from easily obtained components usually available from your local hardware store or plumbing supplier.
 The pump and the aquarium heater, however may only be available at specialist pet stores or from an on line supplier.